 Split Old Town

-After experiencing a whirlwind of different cultures in Split, we will expand our horizons even further with Bosnia’s Turkish influences that are the result of the Ottoman invasions that started in the 14th century.
-We will start our day by driving through the incredibly scenic Neretva canyon and continue our way to Mostar.
-We will take a walk through Mostar’s Old Town, which is famous for its unique architecture, as the city is built around (and over) the Neretva River.
+After experiencing a whirlwind of different cultures in Split, you will expand your horizons even further with Bosnia’s Turkish influences that are the result of the Ottoman invasions that started in the 14th century.
+You will start the day by driving through the incredibly scenic Neretva canyon and continue your way to Mostar.
+You will take a walk through Mostar’s Old Town, which is famous for its unique architecture, as the city is built around (and over) the Neretva River.
 It is not surprising that the Old Bridge which connects the two river banks is the central part of Mostar.
-We will end the day by driving to Sarajevo where we will spend the night.
+You will end the day by driving to Sarajevo where you will spend the night.